 The story here belongs to platelets.
 The heroes in the platelets are cytokines.
 The cytokines release growth factors and stimulate genetic activation directly at the site of injury.
 Among these growth factors are bone growth factors, cartilage growth factors, ligament growth factors, circulation growth factors and cellular adhesion molecules.
 Laying these growth factors in the heat of the damaged tissue helps to regenerate degenerated connective tissue.

-The injection technique is the same as in prolotherapy.
+The injection technique for PRP is the same as in prolotherapy.
 Just different ingredients.
 PRP is essentially a ramped up version of prolotherapy.
 PRP can be initiated within weeks of an acute injury and is administered every 4 weeks.
 Typically two to three treatments are all that is required.

 If your primary care physician or specialist has you on a waiting list for an MRI or surgery, you are a perfect candidate for PRP.
 There's no need to wait in pain, wondering if surgery is the right step for you.
 Call us today to learn more about how we help you body heal itself with natural medicine like PRP and prolotherapy.